CtrlK

 Actionability

 No concrete code, commands, or executable guidance anywhere.
-Every 'action' is a vague directive like 'Set up vector database' or 'Implement chunking strategy' with no specifics.
-The copy-paste prompts are just 'Use @skill-name to do X' which provide no real instruction.
-There's nothing Claude can actually execute.
+Every 'action' is a vague directive like 'Set up vector database' or 'Implement chunking strategy' with no specifics on how.
+The copy-paste prompts are just 'Use @skill-name to do X' which is not actionable guidance.

 1 / 3